exposit/small-press-ring/src/code-of-conduct.md

 # Code of Conduct

-To qualify to join this ring, you need to have a site featuring table-top rpg content that includes random tables, in either analog or digital form.
-This is <em>incredibly</em> loose; I don't care if the random tables are infrequent, from your tables phase in 2009, or inside a pwyw book on itch.io.
+To qualify to join this ring, you need to have a page showcasing your small rpg press, whether that's focused on table-top role-playing games or rpg-adjacent fiction.
+This is <em>incredibly</em> loose; one pwyw product or a clear intent to publish one qualifies you!

-You also need to include the "next" and "previous" buttons provided on the main page, at the bare minimum, on your site (ie, keep it a ring!).
+You also need to include the "next" and "previous" buttons provided on the main page, at the bare minimum, on your press page.
+Ie, keep it a ring!
 Styling, attribution, and associated text and images are entirely up to you.
 Please place the linking code in a visible, easy to find spot (for example, mine's next to my blog's search widget).

 # Rules: